shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Index corresponds to state number
   - Hashmap at the index tells which keys are allowed and the key to state mapping

+  - While processing string, check if dropping irrelevant characters reduces runtime
+  - Instead of comparing dictionaries of counters, can we just keep a count of how many characters have been found?
+    - formed_count
+    - instead of comparing dicitonaries, compare array

+  - Inside loops, avoid creating new strings every time.
+Use lists instead to prevent O(n^2) complexity.

 **Binary Trees:**
     - The key observation to make is: the longest path has to be between two leaf nodes.